MdUmairZafar/RauHospital/README.md

 # RauHospital
-A Small Hospital Management System
+A Small Hospital Management System as semester project